the-magic-methods/djan-games/README.md

 &nbsp;
 ## **Getting Started:**
 &nbsp;
-Link to the game: https://shielded-spire-28536.herokuapp.com/ &nbsp;
+Link to the game: https://cool-djan-games.herokuapp.com/ &nbsp;
 ## **Future Enhancements:**
-- ability to see other signed up users' high scores
+- add ability to see other signed up users' high scores in a leaderboard
-- ability to add high score directly from playable games
+- add ability to add high score directly from playable games
-- A.I. logic for tic tac toe
+- add A.I. logic for tic tac toe
+- add ability to upload profile pictures
+- add ability to upload game screenshots in game tracker